pete-mba5/pete-mba5.github.io/_posts/2023-04-11-picture-of-the-day.markdown

 I visited today Sant Esteve de Castellar Vell and again I got lost in the forest.
 St. Stephan is the patron of my village and this is the old church.
 It is very close to our river, el Ripoll.

-There are too many unmarked new paths created by the mountainbikers.
+I planned very carefully my run today but since mountainbiking is so popular here, new tracks that did not exist in Google maps confused me.
+All in all, 5km too much and late for the appointment with one of my cousins.
+Business as usual.
+Tomorrow I will try harder.

-The weather is like in Summer here.
-I do not need the jacket anymore to run.
-The Sun is not killing yet, but it is better to run on the shadows.
-The wind is still cold.
-They are almost perfect conditions to run.
+The weather is excellent.
+It would be like a mild Summer in Karlsruhe.
+I do not need the jacket anymore, just a t-shirt.
+The Sun is not burning yet, but running in the shadows with the little breeze is perfect.